BolanleAdedeji/Data-cleaning-in-Excel1/README.md

 - Blank cells in health condition column was replaced with "Unavailable". using "filter, find and replace".
 - Credit Score was cleaned using "filter, find and replace".
 -  Date column was was cleaned by spliting the date into different column, day of the week, date, month and year, the date and month mixed together was cleaned using filter, and manually switched, then the columns were combined using =date funtion.
--  Data was imported into PowerBi to check error rate in power query.
+-  Data was imported into Power Query to check to edit change, Add column from example, Split column into day, month and year and convert to date format.
--  visualization was done using PowerBi
+-  visualization was done using Excel Pivot table and Charts

 ### Tools Used